VegiS/selenium-benchmark/README.md

 rake server:start                           # Start the web server
 ```

-6) In another terminal window, run your benchmarks against the browsers you want (one at a time)
+6) Run your benchmarks against the browsers you want (one at a time)

 ```sh
 # The version number is important for reporting.